-Tesla Model X veers off highway into concrete barrier, killing driver
+Tesla Model X veers off highway into concrete barrier, kills driver

 Occurred: March 2018